 For a 2-cell in , define a transformation as follows.
 Given , we have a cartesian arrow over .
 Now choose a cartesian 2-cell over in .
 Since , factors essentially uniquely through the cartesian arrow , giving a morphism ; we define this to be the component of the transformation at .

 Note that the functor we obtain is “totally contravariant:” it is contravariant on -cells for all .

 One expects that in this way, the -category of fibered -categories over is equivalent to the -category of functors .
-The inverse should be a generalization of the Grothendieck construction, which is known only for .
+These constructions are known precisely only for .

 Claudio Hermida introduced 2-fibrations in:

 In fact they also appeared earlier, in some form, in Gray's book.

 A definition for strict -categories due to Hermida is unpublished, but it is used and presented in another joint work with Marta Bunge, presented at CATS07 at Calais:

 -pseudofunctors may be viewed (and defined) as anafunctors.
 For -groupoids such an approach to -pseudofunctors has been studied in